Bear Awareness

 Banff, Jasper and Yoho National Parks are home to both grizzly and black bears.
 Seeing them in the car is quite different than when you are on the trail!

-Look up wildlife sightings & closures!
+Look up wildlife trail warnings, bear reports & great local resources!
 Go to the WildSmart program run by the local Biosphere Institute for up to date reports on wildlife info.

 Bear Safety